charleydrewwolak/Portfolio-Website/_projects/Tory Birch.md

 **Contributions:**
-* Modified and engineered clients design to be fabrication ready.
+* Modified and engineered client's design to be fabrication-ready.
 * Procured materials and hardware.
-* Welded and fabricated two full assemblies
+* Welded and fabricated two full assemblies.
 * Designed system for transporting assemblies safely over air.
-* Installed on site.
+* Installed on-site.